1. HOME

 Mt.
 Balagbag & Maranat Falls - Rizal

-This climb was supposed to be easy but it turned out to be a difficult one.
+This climb at Mt.
+Balagbag was supposed to be easy but it turned out to be a difficult one.
 We were exhausted and dehydrated, but thankfully, we finished the climb.
 We experienced another hardship but despite that, we gained strength and wisdom for more challenges to come.
 Another mountain conquered; another mountain off of the list.
 What Mountain Next? 😀

 (Shout out to Rammil for completing his 1st climb! 😀 Madali lang d’ba? hahaha!)